 The Cassini Radio and Plasma Wave Science (RPWS) instrument measures oscillating electric fields over the frequency range 1 Hz to 16 MHz and magnetic fields in the range 1 Hz to 12 kHz (Gurnett et al., 2004).
-The instrument uses three nearly orthogonal electric field antennas (Eu, Ev, Ew, each 10 m long and 2.86 cm in diameter) and three orthogonal magnetic search coil antennas.
-The Eu and Ev antennas are often used together as a dipole antenna and Ew and the spacecraft body as a monopole antenna (Gurnett, 1998), both sensitive to dust impacts.
-The south-polar plume of Enceladus was one of the top discoveries made Cassini mission.
-During the Enceladus plume crossing, besides dust impact signals, RPWS detected plasma oscillations induced by dust impacts, the frequencies of which are equal to the local plasma frequencies (Ye et al. 2014a), which can be explained by a beam-plasma instability induced by the impact-produced electrons when their speed exceeds the thermal speed of the ambient plasma (Meyer-Vernet et al. 2017).
-Comparison of observations (Ye et al., 2014b), showed that the dust density profile measured by RPWS is consistent with that measured by the dedicated dust detector on board.
+The instrument uses three nearly orthogonal electric field antennas $(E_u, E_v, E_w, each$ 10 m long and 2.86 cm in diameter) and three orthogonal magnetic search coil antennas.
+The $E_u$ and $E_v$ antennas are often used together as a dipole antenna and $E_w$ and the spacecraft body as a monopole antenna (Gurnett, 1998), both sensitive to dust impacts.
+The south-polar plume of Enceladus was one of the top discoveries made by the Cassini mission.
+During the Enceladus plume crossing, besides dust impact signals, RPWS detected plasma oscillations induced by dust impacts, the frequencies of which are equal to the local plasma frequencies (Ye et al., 2014), which can be explained by a beam-plasma instability induced by the impactproduced electrons when their speed exceeds the thermal speed of the ambient plasma (Meyer-Vernet et al., 2017).
+Comparison of observations (Ye et al., 2014b) showed that the dust density profile measured by RPWS is consistent with that measured by the dedicated dust detector on board.

 Cassini allowed for a comparison of measurements in dipole and monopole configuration.
-The difference is clearly seen on Fig. 7 which shows the electric power spectrum measured by the Cassini Radio and Plasma Wave Science (RPWS) HFR receiver simultaneously in dipole (top) and monopole (bottom) mode in Saturn's E-ring at the first close approach of Enceladus (Meyer-Vernet et al. 2014).
-During the subsequent mission, the Wideband receiver (WBR) of the RPWS instrument was switched from monopole mode to dipole mode at a ring plane crossing, so that the responses of these two antenna modes to dust impacts were compared, assuming the dust density and size distribution did not change across the ring plane (Ye et al., 2016).
-Figure 8 shows an RPWS wave power spectrogram, which covers a one-hour period around a ring plane crossing on DOY 001, 2016.
-As the antenna mode switched from monopole to dipole at the ring plane at ~10:30, the spectral power decrease was accompanied by a significant decrease in the negative impact rates (blue) and the polarity ratio jumping to ~1.
+The difference is clearly seen in Fig. 7, which shows the electric power spectrum measured by the Cassini RPWS HFR receiver simultaneously in dipole (top) and monopole (bottom) mode in Saturn's E-ring at the first close approach of Enceladus (Meyer-Vernet et al., 2014).
+During the subsequent mission, the Wideband Receiver (WBR) of the RPWS instrument was switched from monopole mode to dipole mode at a ring plane crossing, so that the responses of these two antenna modes to dust impacts were compared, assuming the dust density and size distribution did not change across the ring plane (Ye et al., 2016a).
+Figure 8 shows an RPWS wave power spectrogram, which covers a 1 h period around a ring plane crossing on DOY 001, 2016.
+As the antenna mode switched from monopole to dipole at the ring plane at $\sim 10:30$ UTC, the spectral power decrease was accompanied by a significant decrease in the negative impact rates (blue) and the polarity ratio jumping to $\sim$ 1.
 The spectral power is proportional to the product of impact rate and average voltage jump size squared (Meyer-Vernet, 1985).
-So, the difference in spectral power at the antenna switch could be due to either lower impact rate or smaller average voltage pulse size, or both.
+So, the difference in spectral power at the antenna switch could be due to either a lower impact rate or smaller average voltage pulse size, or both.